 Piazza Training (Using Piazza for Q&A in Your Course)

-Piazza is a free online gathering place where students can ask, answer, and explore 24/7, under the guidance of their instructors.
+Piazza is an online gathering place where students can ask, answer, and explore 24/7, under the guidance of their instructors.
+Please see message on Piazza page regarding recent changes to their licensing model.

 Zoom is a web-conferencing tool faculty can use to host live, synchronous class sessions with students.